 The University recognizes that as a member of an academic community, students have rights.
 These rights are grounded in federal and local statutes as well as in the philosophy of education and learning.
 Student's welfare and the conditions under which they study must be safeguarded.
 Campus policies and procedures seek to guarantee these rights.
 Student understanding and cooperation are essential to the successful implementation of this structure.

-AMERICANS WITH DISABILITIES ACT POLICY (also found on www.auhs.edu/disabilitiesresources/materials)
+AMERICANS WITH DISABILITIES ACT POLICY (also found on http://auhs.edu/resources/disability-resources/.